GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/devtools_inspectedWindow/index.md

 The [`tabId`][2] property provides the tab identifier that you can use with the [`chrome.tabs.*`][3] API calls.
-However, please note that `chrome.tabs.*` API is not exposed to the Developer Tools extension pages due to security considerations — you will need to pass the tab ID to the background page and invoke the `chrome.tabs.*` API functions from there.
+However, please note that `chrome.tabs.*` API is not exposed to the Developer Tools extension pages due to security considerations—you will need to pass the tab ID to the background page and invoke the `chrome.tabs.*` API functions from there.

 The `reload` method may be used to reload the inspected page.
 Additionally, the caller can specify